heryslty/final-project-hacktiv8/README.md

 This project exists to complete the final assignment in Go Class at Hacktiv8

 ```
-You have to GIT Clone -> Install DB before running this web service.
+You have to GIT Clone -> Install DB -> go mod tidy before running this web service.
 ```

 ## Sign-In Web Page